 Our main unit of analysis is a demographic group.
-For each country, we define 30 demographic groups defined by gender (men and women), education (basic, secondary, tertiary), and age (10-year age groups).
+For each country, we define 30 demographic groups defined by gender (men and women), education (low - levels 0-2 of the International Standard Classification of Education, ISCED; middle - levels 3-4 of ISCED; and high - level 5 of ISCED), and age (10-year age groups: 20-29, 30-39, 40-49, 50-59, 60+).
 We use the linked employer-employee EU-SES data to calculate average real hourly wages by demographic group and country in 2006 and 2018.
 We calculate gross hourly wages by dividing gross monthly earnings for the reference month by the number of hours paid during the reference month.
 Gross monthly earnings include earnings related to overtime, special payments for shift work, compulsory social contributions, and taxes.
 They do not include irregular, ad hoc and exceptional bonuses and other payments that do not feature every pay period.

 We also use the EU-SES to calculate shares of workers in routine jobs by demographic group and country.
-We apply the typology of Lewandowski et al. (2020), based on the Occupational Information Network (O\NET) data, to define routine occupations at the 2-digit level of the International Standard Classification of Occupations (ISCO).
+We apply the typology of Lewandowski et al. (2020), based on the Occupational Information Network (ONET) data, to define routine occupations at the 2-digit level of the International Standard Classification of Occupations (ISCO).5

 Finally, we use the EU-SILC to assess the impacts on disposable incomes.
 We associate respondents in EU-SILC with their demographic group and country of residence in 2006 and 2018.
-Our measure of household disposable income includes both market and non-market incomes of all household members, net of taxes and social contributions and after the receipt of all types of cash benefits.
-Household market income refers to all household members' total amount of labour income (excluding employer social insurance contributions), capital income, private pensions and private transfers, i.e., income before taxes and benefits.
+Household market income refers to all household members' total amount of labor income (excluding employer social insurance contributions), capital income, private pensions and private transfers, i.e., income before taxes and benefits.
 Disposable income is obtained by adding public pensions and social transfers, and deducting taxes and social security contributions.
-Household-level social transfers, taxes and social security contributions are simulated by the tax-benefit microsimulation model EUROMOD (Sutherland & Figari, 2013), according to national tax-benefit rules applied to respondents' household market incomes and composition observed in EU-SILC (see Appendix C for more detail on EUROMOD).
-Household disposable incomes are expressed in single-adult equivalents to account for economies of scale in consumption across households of different sizes using the scale recommended by Eurostat.
+Household-level social transfers, taxes and social security contributions are simulated by the tax-benefit microsimulation model EUROMOD (Sutherland & Figari, 2013), according to national tax-benefit rules applied to respondents' household market incomes and composition observed in EU-SILC (see Appendix C for more detail on EUROMOD).6 Household disposable incomes are expressed in single-adult equivalents to account for economies of scale in consumption across households of different sizes using the scale recommended by Eurostat.7